McStasMcXtrace/Schools/2023/SOLEIL_May_2023/Day2_Wednesday_May_10th/6_Practical_Virtual_Exp_diffraction/README.md

 ## Exercise A: Powder diffraction (XRD)

 Many laboratories are equipped with e.g. rotating anode X-ray sources.
 Indeed, powder diffraction is an efficient yet simple technique for material structure characterisation.
 A diffractogram allows to determine the nature and arrangement of atoms in a material.
 It is a very robust technique.
+The data analysis is usually performed via a so-called Rietveld refinement, which from the diffractogram, provide the atom position and nature in the crystal unit cell (using e.g. GSAS, MAUD, FullProf, FoX/ObjCryst, etc).

 <img src="http://pd.chem.ucl.ac.uk/pdnn/diff2/cone.gif">